 Bed bugs are small, so they are difficult to detect at first.
 They can enter your home via clothing, used furniture (especially upholstered furniture), and luggage, to name a few.
 You or visitors may accidentally bring bed bugs home after a vacation.
 Having bed bugs isn't an indication that you or your home is unclean.
 Bed bugs feed on human blood, and are equally opportunistic in clean and dirty environments.

 We will conduct a thorough inspection of your home, targeting areas where bed bugs like to hide, like box springs, bed frames, and headboards.
 We'll also be sure to check other crevices where bed bugs sometimes hide - they're so small and so stubborn that it's important we leave nothing to chance.

 Once we identify all the areas of infestation, we'll recommend a treatment best suited to your situation.
-The treatments our Fort Wayne bed bug control technicians recommend might include both chemical and non-chemical options, like vacuuming, steaming, or heat treatment.
+The treatments our bed bug control technicians recommend might include both chemical and non-chemical options, like vacuuming, steaming, or heat treatment.
 We'll also give you specific instructions on how to deal with belongings that may have been contaminated by bed bugs as well, such as laundry and throw pillows.